sullyps/alcove/docs/developer-guide.md

 [Here](./developer-config-examples.md#system-configuration) is the full system configuration file if you want to copy and paste it.

 Creating a machine configuration file is much simpler.
-Simply create a file in `<project_root>/etc/alcove/machines` called `machine.ini` with the contents of `<project_root>/config/machines/machine.ini.example`.
+Simply create a file in `<project_root>/etc/alcove/machines` (Creating any directories that may not already exist) called `machine.ini` with the contents of `<project_root>/config/machines/machine.ini.example`.
 Then, go through the file and uncomment/set the following settings:

 | Option Name | Option Value | Explanation |
 |:------------|:-------------|:------------|